Anunth-R/Fast-Robots/lab1.md

 ## SEND_THREE_FLOATS

-The next task was to extract those floats sent from my laptop and print them to the serial monitor.
+The next task was to extract three floats sent from my laptop and print them to the serial monitor.

 On the Arduino side: